Fixed Effects Binary Choice Models: Estimation and Inference with Long Panels: Empirical Illustration

-where $i = 1,\ldots,N$ and $t = s_{i},\ldots,T_{i}$ are individual and time specific identifiers, $y_{it}$ is an indicator equal to one if woman $i$ is in labor-force at time period $t$, $\mathbf{x}_{it}$ and $\mathbf{z}_{it}$ are vectors of explanatory and further control variables, $\gamma$, $\boldsymbol{\beta}$, and $\boldsymbol{\pi}$ are the corresponding parameters, and $e_{it}$ is an idiosyncratic error term assumed to be independently and identically distributed standard normal.
-More precisely, we consider the following explanatory variables: number of children in different age groups, non-labor income, and an indicator that is equal to one if a birth occurs in the next time period.
-Further controls are squared age, martial status, regional identifier, number of children between zero and one in the previous period, and number of other household members.
-Additionally, we include individual and time specific intercepts to control for unobserved heterogeneity.
-For instance, $\alpha_{i}$ captures individual specific taste for labor and permanent income, whereas $\gamma_{t}$ controls for the business cycle and other time specific shifts in preferences.
+where $y_{it}$ is an indicator equal to one if woman $i$ participates in the labour force at time $t$, $\mathbf{x}_{it}$ is a vector of explanatory and further control variables, $\boldsymbol{\beta}$ are the corresponding common parameters, $\alpha_{i}$ and $\gamma_{t}$ are unobserved effects that capture individual specific taste for labour and permanent income as well as control for the business cycle and other time specific shifts in preferences, and $e_{it}$ is an idiosyncratic error term independent of $\mathbf{X}_{i}^{\star}$ and $\boldsymbol{\pi}$ with mean zero.
+As our data set is unbalanced, we have to additionally assume that conditional on $\mathbf{X}_{i}^{\star}$ and $\boldsymbol{\pi}$ the attrition process is random.
+We consider the following explanatory variables: number of children in different age groups, various non-labour income classes, and an indicator that is equal to one if a birth occurs in the next year.
+Further control variables are squared age, marital status, a regional identifier for Eastern Germany, number of children between zero and one in the previous year, and number of other household members.